ezeanic/agenda-smartstar/README.md

 ==============================================

 This is the GitHub repository for `Agenda` the next viral app on the InterWebs(tm)!
+Check.

 To get started, open a terminal window in the `agenda` directory containing this repository.
 Build the docker images for client/server: